hbctraining/Intro-to-ChIPseq-flipped/lessons/01_ChIPseq_design_and_workflow.md

 ### Replicates

 As with any high-throughput experiment, a single assay is often subject to a substantial amount of variability.
 Thus, it is highly recommended to setup your experimental design with a **minimum of 2-3 biological replicates**.
 Presumably, two replicates measuring the same underlying biology should have high consistency but that is not always the case.
-Having replicates allow you to evaluate concordance and identify a set of enriched regions with greater confidence.
+Having replicates allow you to evaluate concordance of peaks and identify a set of reproducible enriched regions with greater confidence.
+If you have multiple sample groups and are planning a differential enrichment analysis, increasing the number of replicates will give you more statistical power to find changes between groups.

 > #### Do we see batch effects in ChIP-seq data?
-> It really depends on your experiment and your biological question.
-It is best to run everything in parallel as much as possible, to avoid any potential for **batch effects**.
-We
+> Typically, batch effects are not as big of a concern with ChIP-seq data.
+However, it is best to run everything in parallel as much as possible.
+If you only have a single sample group, it should be more feasible to prepare all samples together (since there are fewer).
+For multiple sample groups, if you are not able to process all samples together, split replicates of the different sample groups across batches.
+This way you avoid any potential confounding.

 ### Sequencing considerations

+Below we list some general guidelines and things to think about when sending your samples to the sequencing facility:

+#### Read length
-Read length (50- to 150-bp)
+* Read length shoudl be between 50- to 150-bp
-Longer reads and paired-end reads improve mappability Only necessary for allele-specific chromatin events, investigations of transposable elements) Balance cost with value of more informative reads Avoid batches or distribute samples evenly over batches Sequencing depth (5-10M min; 20-40M as standard for TFs; higher for broad profiles) Sequence input controls to equal or higher depth than IP samples
+* Single-end reads is sufficient in most cases
+    * Longer reads and paired-end reads will improve mappability
+    * Paired-end is good (and necessary) for allele-specific chromatin events, and investigations of transposable elements
+* Balance cost with value of more informative reads
+    * i.e. spending money on replicates is more important than longer reads or paired-end

+#### Sequencing depth

+* Narrow peak profiles
+     * **Mammalian cells**; ENCODE suggests a minimum of 10 million uniquely mapped reads.
+For standard transcription factors we recommend between **20-40 million total read depth**
+     * **Worms and flies**; ENCODE suggests a minimum of **2 million uniquely mapped reads**.
+We recommend between **4-8 million total read depth**.

+* Broad peak profiles
+     * Generally require a higher sequence depth
+     * **Mammalian cells** require a **minimum of 40M total read depth; more is better** for detecting some histone marks
+     * **Worms and flies; less is known** and so the numbers vary across studies.
+We suggest a **minimum of 8M total read depth.**

+* Sequence the input controls to equal or higher depth than your ChIP samples

+## Understanding the ChIP-seq analysis workflow

 ## Resources: